Nikkig087/RockFitApp/README.md

 ## DataBase Diagram

 The project's data model is based on an Entity-Relationship Diagram (ERD) that maps out the relationships between the different Django models.
 At the core is the User model, which extends Django's default User class with fields like id, username, password, and email.
-Each user can create Exercises that include attributes such as title, description, two levels of detailed descriptions, and images (handled by Cloudinary fields).
-Exercises are tied to the user who created them through a Foreign Key.

-Users can also leave Comments on exercises, with fields for the content of the comment, when it was created, and whether it’s been approved.
-Additionally, users can report comments by filing CommentReports, which link both the user and the specific comment in question.
+Registered Users can also leave reviews on Products, with fields for the content of the review, when it was created, and whether it’s been approved.
 There’s also a ContactMessage model, which allows visitors to send messages to the site admins.

-In terms of relationships, a User can have multiple Exercises, Comments, and CommentReports (one-to-many relationships).
-Similarly, an Exercise can have many Comments, and a Comment can have multiple CommentReports.
-The ERD lays this out clearly, showing how the different models connect and interact.
+In terms of relationships

 <img src="docs/erd/erd.png" alt="ERD Diagram" width="50%"/>